blakepell/WpfLibraries/docs/MvvmFoundation.Wpf.md

 **PropertyObserver** - A standardized way to handle the INotifyPropertyChanged.PropertyChanged event of other objects.
 This class uses weak references and the weak-event pattern to prevent memory leaks.

 **Messenger** - The Messenger class is a lightweight way of passing messages between various ViewModel objects who do not need to be aware of each other.
 This is based on the Mediator implementation created by Marlon Grech and Josh Smith, as seen on Marlon's blog.

+### Credits

+This library was originally written by Josh Smith, author of (Advanced MVVM)[https://joshsmithonwpf.wordpress.com/advanced-mvvm/] (which even being 13 years old now is an excellent resource on implementing the MVVM pattern in WPF).

 ### License